-This bill requires the State Board of Education, in consultation with the Education Oversight Committee (EOC) and the Office of the Governor, to adopt a statewide computer science plan on or before December 31, 2022, and requires the State Board of Education to conduct a cyclical review of grade appropriate standards for computer science at least every five years.
+The amended bill requires the State Board of Education, in consultation with the Education Oversight Committee (EOC) and the Office of the Governor, to adopt a statewide computer science plan on or before December 31, 2022, and requires the State Board of Education to conduct a cyclical review of grade appropriate standards for computer science at least every five years.
+The bill also requires the State Department of Education (SDE) to create a career pathways system for the information technology cluster before July 1, 2023.
+Additionally, the bill requires SDE to develop, procure, or identify specified curricula before July 1, 2024.
+Further, the bill requires SDE to issue a report annually, beginning July 1, 2023, to the General Assembly on the number of students who have complete a career pathway in information technology.

-This bill will increase General Fund expenses of the State Department of Education (SDE) by \$1,801,600 in FY 2021-22 and an additional \$120,000 in FY 2022-23.
+This bill will increase General Fund expenses of the SDE by \$1,826,600 in FY 2021-22 and an additional \$8,445,000 in FY 2022-23.
 In FY 2021-22, \$1,701,600 is recurring for seven FTE's, professional development, and equipment.
 SDE indicates that the current computer science required courses are introductory only and that additional training is needed to develop teaching skills in intermediate and advanced level computer science courses above the introductory courses currently offered.
 These funds would allow SDE to provide professional learning opportunities and provide technical assistance as it relates to a statewide computer science plan at no cost to districts.
 Also, these funds will allow VirtualSC to be able to offer higher level computer science courses and employ full time staff in computer science.
-Non-recurring funds of \$100,000 are needed every five years to implement the standards revision requirement change from seven to five years.
-Finally, SDE indicates that the \$120,000 in recurring General Fund expenses of the agency in FY 2022-23 are for additional state certified adjunct teachers, materials, and course development to meet expected course enrollment demands.
+Non-recurring funds of \$100,000 are needed every five years to implement the standards revision requirement change from seven to five years, and \$25,000 in non-recurring funds are needed in FY 2022-23 for the required career pathways system.
+Additionally, SDE indicates that \$120,000 in recurring General Fund expenses of the agency beginning in FY 2022-23 are for additional state certified adjunct teachers, materials, and course development to meet expected course enrollment demands.
+The remaining \$325,000 in recurring General Fund expenses of the agency beginning in FY 2022-23 are for the required strategies and communications system on information about career pathways and training for teachers on coding and computer programming.
+Finally, SDE indicates that \$8,000,000 in non-recurring funds are needed in FY 2022-23 to procure 250,000 textbooks for the new curricula for students in kindergarten through twelfth grade.

 SDE further indicates that the agency believes it would be best practice to double the recurring expenses associated with Sections 59-29-250(B) (D) (E) (F) in order to fully implement the provisions of this bill.
-These additional funds would provide more specialists to assist local districts, allow for more review and analysis on access and capacity at the local level, and provide professional training to education majors in computer science This would increase recurring expenses of the agency by an additional \$1,501,600 beginning in FY 2021-22.
+These additional funds would provide more specialists to assist local districts, allow for more review and analysis on access and capacity at the local level, and provide professional training to education majors in computer science.
+This would increase recurring expenses of the agency by an additional \$1,501,600 beginning in FY 2021-22.